pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW (Everthing else).md

 ![](https://lh5.googleusercontent.com/oNgL51TQ-U8DbnBd70LpyGQtI1DkGy-vQCFeTii74P0E6G_zaXpEZFYuonvaLnwJlS8xmoX-FnkquWXUMnmJCwbS349dDjeE0I5v_SK25zqVDRPYE6ZOUx6ri3Uv6SwRNw3HqF4iAwvyhpnivYyH8ymoS5xa9DhpaMreJfBCKXlIhWXgNJfsT7ybPM7F)

-> <u>Important note for [Spark 40 OOW cases in CA, AU, UK]</u>: Make sure to request the replacement as B-stock, which will be our certified like-new products.
+> <u>Important note for [Spark 40 OOW cases in CA, AU, UK]</u>: You'll be requesting a replacement as B-stock, which will be our certified like-new products.
 (For other products, proceed with regular replacements.)
 >
 > Communicate with the following message: “In order to provide faster resolution, we'll offer a certified like-new replacement for you.”
->
-> <u>Important note for [Spark 40 OOW cases in US]</u>: Such cases should be repaired, and no need to ask for a PayPal account in such cases.
-Please communicate with the customer accordingly as suggested in the Zendesk macro.
->
-> (To be continued in Step 7)

 ### 3 - Fill out a OOW request
 Once the client replied with all the requested information, fill in the [PG RMA Form](https://docs.google.com/forms/d/e/1FAIpQLSf5GIKG13O87EsoMWnhCpnZyUxLOqDISNz81wRifBN53Fp7Xw/viewform):

 1. ‘Service Type’ = CID/OOW.
 2. ‘PayPal Account’ = Customer’s PayPal account, or regular contact email.
-(No need for US - OOW - Spark 40.)
 3. ‘Invoice Amount’ depends on what part is defective / needs to be swapped out (see step 1), so fill in accordingly.
-4. ‘Warranty Service’ should be ‘Repair’ for service centers that can perform repairs; ‘Replacement’ for those who can’t & Spark Control & RIFF.
+4. ‘Warranty Service’ = ‘Replacement’.
 5. ‘Defective-User Scenario’ should be obtained via OOW Macro.
 Find the example below.
 6. Fill in all address details accordingly.

 > *If the unit is purchased via another dealer, put the dealer’s name in ‘Order Number’.
-> *If the unit is a second hand purchase, put the purchase date in ‘Order Number’.
+> If the unit is a second hand purchase, put the purchase date in ‘Order Number’.

 ![](https://lh6.googleusercontent.com/EAamxZ1yeMdxamyiDcaYoAPlFajXdWvGS-nQRkYgw-Z_6UeDMm8pbuQdKlKz5m0ChN8Cx8ZXu1jEfxA4X6Hhyxnun4jTPbyQwhn3yE04ZLP4ndwsHvnLK4Lr9zev145jlL6oclvqWIdxX095VpBeq9pwhZQCVuGiKR9QFcSkdBRc6I3x6R1TuCSqJXiG)